rmiao6/Task-on-Simulating-Content-Personalization-with-Contextual-Bandit/README.md

 # Task-on-Simulating-Content-Personalization-with-Contextual-Bandit
+Please look at the Jupyter Notebook for the Python/Data Science Exercise.

-Here is my task on modifying the scenario in the following ways.
+I did the task of modifying the second scenario in the following way:
+1. Add multiple changes to the reward distribution over time.
+2. Introduce varing noise in the reward distribution.